Computational resources in Boulder Opal

 All allowed machines for the plan are busy running calculations

-You can also experience long queued time, if you have multiple users running calculations at the same time but your plan does not support enough machines.
-If you are experiencing this more regularly, please consider upgrading to a higher plan that meets your needs.
+You can also experience long queue times if you have multiple users running calculations at the same time but your plan does not support enough machines.
+If you are regularly experiencing this, you can upgrade to a higher plan that meets your needs.

 Was this useful?